Good attendance relates to good attainment. Every day counts!

 If your child is absent from school due to a medical reason, please notify the school office by phone before 9.30 am.
 We will contact you if we haven't heard by this time as part of our safeguarding procedures.

 For more information about attendance at Airedale Infant School please read our Attendance policy.
-If your child has to be absent from school for reasons other than illness, please inform the Headteacher, Mrs Manley, in writing.
+If your child has to be absent from school for reasons other than illness, please inform the Headteacher, Mrs Robinson, in writing.

 The Education Welfare Officer (EWO)